 General Bedroom Size

 More often than not, the general bedrooms are the ones compromised in terms of size when budget restrains call for it.
-The average bedroom dimension in most Australian homes is around 3.0m x 3.0m, and this gives enough space to comfortably fit in a double bed, a single or double door wardrobe, and a study desk or drawers.
+The average bedroom dimension in most Australian standard new homes is around 3.2m x 3.0m, and this gives enough space to comfortably fit in a double bed, a single or double door wardrobe, and a study desk or drawers.

 If you’re planning to build more than 2 bedrooms (including the master bedroom), the decision on size and configuration of the rest all comes down to how you want to use the rooms now or in the near future.
 If it’s just going to be a spare room if you have guests over for the holidays, you can settle with a 2.7m x 3.0m floor space.